GreyRook/code-with-style/docs/process/index.md

 The Sprint Review is a collaborative working session at the end of the Sprint, not a demonstration.
 The PO, the Dev Team and the SM take part as well as the stakeholder that are invited by the PO.
 The meeting is time-boxed for 4 hours for a one month Sprint.
 The goal is to inspect the increment and to adapt the *Product Backlog*, thus giving input to the *Sprint Planning*.
 The SM ensures that the meeting takes place.

-### Sprint Retro
+### Sprint Retrospective

-The Retro is a time-boxed (3 hours for a one month Sprint) meeting that takes place after the *Sprint Review* and prior to the *Sprint Planning*.
+The Retrospective (Retro) is a time-boxed (3 hours for a one month Sprint and 1.5 hours for a two week Sprint) meeting that takes place after the *Sprint Review* and prior to the *Sprint Planning*.
 The aim ot the Retro is to improve the work processes defined by the Dev Team and adapt the *Definition of Done (DoD)*.
 It is a formal opportunity to focus on inspection and adaption regarding people/relationships/processes/tools.
 The Scrum Team is advised to identify and order major items that went well and potential imporvements.
 The whole Scrum Teams takes part, while the SM ensures that the meeting is productive.
 The SM participates as peer team member.
 The *Sprint backlog* includes at least one high priority process improvement identified in the *Sprint Retro*.

 ## Sprint Refinement